giacomoortona/1-pixel-wealth/README.md

 - [Efficacy of cash transfers](https://www.givedirectly.org/research-on-cash-transfers/)

 # About the Author
-One pixel wealth was created by [Matt Korostoff](https://mkorostoff.github.io/)
+One pixel wealth was created by [Matt Korostoff](https://mkorostoff.github.io/) and adapted by G. Ortona with italian data

 # Against Malaria